 Here’s what to do to get on track.

 For some women, the prospect of managing their finances instead of their husband, or asking mom for money advice instead of dad, seems foreign.
 While men typically earn more, it turns out that women are better at credit management and investing.

 Women are actually better at money and debt management, according to Experian.
-In 2013, the credit bureau analyzed their vast amount of data to look at not only credit scores, but also average debt, how much debt they had, mortgage amounts and missed mortgage payments.
+In 2013, the credit bureau analyzed its vast amount of data to look at not only credit scores but also average debt, mortgage amounts and missed mortgage payments.

-The actual scores were only one point apart, men had an average Vantage Score of 674 and women had an average of 675.
-While one point different isn’t very significant, they did find these differences:
+The actual scores were only one point apart.
+Men had an average Vantage Score of 674 and women had an average of 675.
+While one point difference isn’t very significant, the credit bureau did find these differences:

 Women today are also making better decisions about investing.
 The average man is saving 7.9 percent of their income, while the average woman is saving 8.3 percent, according to research from Fidelity Investments.
 That .4 percent might not seem like much, but when you consider how long retirement takes to grow, that can mean tens of thousands of dollars later.

 Once women invest, that money performs better, too, according to a report from Betterment.
 How much better?
 1 percent each year.
 When the firm dug into their findings they found a possible reason why.
 Men were more reactionary: They logged into their accounts more often and changed their asset allocation more often.